 - It is also their blood, and literally the blood of their home planet.

-- Ancient "coins" frequently were goods spontaneously promoted to this role by the barter economy just because they are compact, common and valuable.
-Such as knife billets or small furs.
+- Many ancient "coins" were some other kind of good that was/were spontaneously promoted to this role by the barter economy just because they are compact, common, and valuable.
+Knife billets or small furs come to mind.
 Precious metals became universal the same way, but mostly for decorative value.